-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - The Great

-- Hacks
+- WINNER: Hacks

 - Only Murders in the Building